BlakeJC94/torch-lab/README.md

     * [ ] Use pretrained weights and unfreeze train an ensemble and compare
 * TUH pretraining
     * [ ] Match up labels in TUH with HMS task
+        * 3 corpuses, overlaps between files and a lot of label combination probably needed
     * [ ] Implement TUH dataset
     * [ ] Pretrain a model using best approach so far for 1d data
     * [ ] Pretrain a model using best approach so far for 2d data